FluxaORM v2: Code-Generation-Based Go ORM for MySQL, Redis, and ClickHouse

 Composite Unique Indexes

-To create an index that spans multiple columns, give them the same index name and use a position suffix to control column order:
+To create an index that spans multiple columns, list the column names in the desired order:

 type UserEntity struct {